COOPER MOUNTAIN ELEMENTARY SCHOOL

-Any change to a student’s regular going home plan requires a written note (dated and signed) from the parent/guardian.
-This note must be signed by the teacher and someone from the office.
+Any change to a student’s regular going home plan requires communication from the parent/guardian to the teacher and the office.
 The office staff will keep track of any change.
 Parents are encouraged to plan ahead and make changes to student dismissal plans before the child arrives at school.
 Students will not be allowed to arrange after school plans during the school day.
 If there is a same-day change, parents may call the office PRIOR to 2:30 pm.
 Please call as early as you can as our office is very busy at the end of the day.

 Classroom instruction begins promptly at 8:30 am.
 Students are expected to be at school and on time every day that they are healthy.
 We appreciate your efforts to schedule appointments after school hours whenever possible.